-While I haven't done everything I had hoped to for Lent, I think our home successfully had a Lenten feel to it, and I noticed that at least the three younger children were taking their Lenten Sacrifice to heart.
+It seems like every year, while I haven't done everything I had hoped to for Lent, I think our home successfully had a Lenten feel to it, and the three younger children were taking their Lenten Sacrifice to heart.

 Although we still had discussions like this: